DoSomething/contentful-prototype/docs/content-publishing/seo-metadata.md

 ----

 This social information and SEO content is managed with the **Metadata** content type.
 This feature is the updated version of **Social Overrides**, has a wider support for important SEO fields.
-We allow for **Metadata** content to be added to Campaigns, Pages and Campaign Updates.
+We allow for **Metadata** content to be added to Campaigns and Pages.

 When you add descriptions, titles and images to the **Metadata** block attached to a page, you’re actually placing invisible descriptors and links in the page code.
 When Facebook, Twitter or another site take a look at the page though an embedded link, it uses the code the Metadata block provides.
 This way you can use different photos for Facebook than the article header, or a custom description for a campaign page.

 You can create **Metadata** objects directly from any of the supported content types:

-### 1\) Open your entry in Contentful and find the **Metadata** field
+### 1\) Open your Page or Campaign entry in Contentful and find the **Metadata** field
 When you click **+ Create entry and link** you'll be taken to a new **Metadata** object.

 ### 2\) Fill in the fields with the information you want shown on the embed.